jproyo/upc-miri/csn/homeworks/homework_3/closeness-centrality-v2/README.md

-# Box Wrapping Problem - CP
+# Closeness Centrality - CSN

 This README file only contains instruction to running the program and does NOT contain specifications about the problem or the solution.